bakerkretzmar/movements-of-movements/content/collections/pages/home.md

         text: 'the editor'
       -
         type: text
         text: ' & contributors.
-Here you may order books, read reviews, learn about related events, ' -
+Here you may also order books, read reviews, learn about related events, ' -
         type: text
         marks: